braze-inc/braze-docs/_docs/_api/objects_filters/messaging/android_object.md

-   // Specifying "default" in the sound field will play the standard notification sound "sound": (optional, string) the location of a custom notification sound within the app, "custom_uri": (optional, string) a web URL, or Deep Link URI, "use_webview": (optional, boolean) whether to open the web URL inside the app if the action is "URI", defaults to true, "summary_text": (optional, string),
+   // Specifying "default" in the sound field will play the standard notification sound "sound": (optional, string) the location of a custom notification sound within the app, "custom_uri": (optional, string) a web URL, or Deep Link URI, "use_webview": (optional, boolean) whether to open the web URL inside the app if the action is "URI", defaults to false, "summary_text": (optional, string),
    "time_to_live": (optional, integer (maximum of 2,419,200 seconds)), "notification_id": (optional, integer),